seanblanton/react-test/README.md

 ##Usage

-To build on development mode, generates a minified version with source map.
+To build on dev mode, minified with source maps

 ```bash
     $ npm run build